- Military Life Cycle

 - General discharge (under honorable conditions) — You may be moved to your home of record (or an equal or lesser distance) within 180 days of your separation.

 If you or another veteran is without a home or facing eviction or foreclosure while transitioning out of military service, the Department of Veterans Affairs may be able to help.
-Make the call to 877-4AID-VET (877-424-3838), or chat with them online to be connected to the homelessness prevention resources department.
+For more information, call 877-4AID-VET or visit the VA Veterans Experiencing Homelessness webpage.

-Finding a place to call home after you separate from the military is one of the first big steps to civilian life.
+Finding a place to call home after you separate from the military is one of the first big steps in civilian life.
 Fortunately, you have access to a number of benefits and resources that can help you with this transition.
-Educate yourself with the right information and you’ll be enjoying home sweet home very soon.
+Educate yourself with the right information, and you’ll be enjoying home sweet home very soon.
 For additional questions, reach out to a Military OneSource consultant today.
 Call 800-342-9647, view international calling options or schedule a live chat.